 Job: Check Up on the Reasonableness of Your Stock/Bond Mix

 As markets have trended up for the better part of the decade, it has been easy to let equity winners ride.
-The net effect of that inattention is that untended portfolios have become progressively more equity-heavy and volatile: A portfolio that was 60% stock/40% bond in 2009 is more than 80% stock today, even factoring in the recent sell-off.
+The net effect of that inattention is that untended portfolios have become progressively more equity-heavy and volatile: A portfolio that was 60% stock/40% bond in 2009 is more than 80% stock today.
 Thus, a key job for investors attempting to see if their portfolios are too risky is to assess their asset allocations.
 Morningstar's X-Ray functionality, accessible via Portfolio Manager or the Instant X-Ray tool, enables you to see how your portfolio is positioned today, taking into account the underlying holdings of the mutual funds in your portfolio.
 Armed with that information, you can then compare your data with that of a sensible benchmark.
 Morningstar's Lifetime Allocation Indexes are a good starting point; checking out your allocations relative to those of a good target-date fund geared toward your retirement date, such as Vanguard's and BlackRock's Lifepath Index series, can also be useful.